Close Menu

 Betterment

-Betterment is one of the larger independent players, and it requires no account minimum for the entry-level account, which charges a management fee of 0.25 percent a year or $4 a month depending on your balance and recurring deposits.
-If you’re looking for more access to certified financial planners, you can step up to Betterment Premium for a 0.65 percent fee, but you’ll need to plunk down at least $100,000 in the account.
+Betterment is one of the larger independent players, and it requires no account minimum for the entry-level account, which charges a management fee of 0.25% a year or $5 a month depending on your balance and recurring deposits.
+If you’re looking for more access to certified financial planners, you can step up to Betterment Premium for a 0.65% fee, but you’ll need to plunk down at least $100,000 in the account.

 Vanguard Digital Advisor

 The top robo-advisor by assets under management is Vanguard, which is best known for its lineup of low-cost funds.
-Vanguard Digital Advisor takes just $100 to start investing, and you’ll pay an all-inclusive fee of about 0.20 percent, instead of separate management and fund fees.
-Depending on the portfolio and funds you select, your fee may be 0.25 percent or about 0.16 percent instead.
+Vanguard Digital Advisor takes just $100 to start investing, and you’ll pay an all-inclusive fee of about 0.20% for an index-fund portfolio instead of separate management and fund fees.
+Depending on the portfolio and funds you select, your fee may be 0.25% for an active portfolio.

 Wealthfront

-Wealthfront requires a $500 account minimum and charges a 0.25 percent management fee.
-Wealthfront offers low expense ratios on its ETFs, no additional account fees and goal-based planning.
+Wealthfront requires a $500 account minimum and charges a 0.25% management fee.
+Wealthfront offers low expense ratios on its ETFs, goal-based planning and no additional account fees.

 Schwab Intelligent Portfolios